Hlsorrells/algorithms/README.md

 ### Functions

-- includes method function to determine if a string (t) is a substring of another string (s)
+- determine if a string is a substring
 - count occurrences of vowels in a string

 </details>